juju/docs/src/en/charms-destroy.md

 ## Removing machines

-Machines (instances) can be removed like this:
+Juju machines can be removed like this:

 ```bash
 juju remove-machine <number>
 ```

-However, it is not possible to remove an instance which is currently allocated to an application.
+However, it is not possible to remove a machine which is currently allocated to a unit.
 If attempted, this message will be emitted:

 ```no-highlight
 error: no machines were destroyed: machine 3 has unit "mysql/0" assigned
 ```

+By default, when a Juju machine is removed, the backing system, typically a cloud instance, is also destroyed.
+The `--keep-instance` option overrides this;
+it allows the instance to be left running.

 ## Caveats